 Not to be outdone, our Registered Veterinary Nurses (RVNs) Laura, India and Denise hold the internationally recognised qualification awarded by the Royal College of Veterinary Surgeons allowing them to put RVN after their names.
 They have earned the right to assist the Vets by taking blood samples, placing intravenous catheters, and urinary catheters, giving intramuscular injections, monitoring anaesthetics, caring for and nursing in-patients, maintaining intravenous fluid therapy, and performing minor surgery such as a skin biopsy or removing a wart under general anaesthetic or sedation.

 Laura is also a qualified Pet Health Councillor and Clinical Coach.
 India holds Cert II in Animal Studies and is a Veterinary Nutritional Advocate.

 We also employ Student Veterinary Nurses who can perform all the tasks an RVN can perform, as long as they are under the close supervision of a Veterinary Surgeon or an RVN.
 As a Training Practice we ensure that our Student Veterinary Nurses are gradually taught all the many tasks that they will need to be able to perform once they qualify.

-We are also fortunate to have a team members Nikki, who has years of experience in the Veterinary Profession after having completed the training course and initial exams, but never sat the examinations to qualify as an RVN due to a riding accident.
+We are also fortunate to have Nikki (Practice Manager) who has years of experience in the Veterinary Profession after having completed the training course and initial exams, but never sat the final examinations to qualify as an RVN due to a riding accident.
 Nikki holds the Honorary title of ‘Senior Nurse’.
-Nikki have been especially trained to undertake specific tasks to support our clients, but are not permitted to perform the roles listed above that RVNs may perform.
-They are distinguished by the title on their name badges and the different colour of their uniform (dark blue, whereas RVNs traditionally where dark green).
+Nikki has been especially trained to undertake specific tasks to support our clients, but is not permitted to perform the roles listed above that RVNs may perform.